alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

 user@koa.its.hawaii.edu:/home/user/path/to/directory/for/files
 ```
 NOTE: This will only work if you alrady have a KOA (or other HPC interface) account, see below for further details if you do not.<br>
-### Installing Qiime2 on Local Drive (Apple Silicon)
+### Installing QIIME 2 on Local Drive (Apple Silicon)
-Further information for downloading Qiime2 on other interfaces can be found on the Qiime2 website found [HERE](https://docs.qiime2.org/2024.10/install/native/).
+Further information for downloading QIIME 2 on other interfaces can be found on the QIIME 2 website found [HERE](https://docs.qiime2.org/2024.10/install/native/).
 <br><br>
 Open the terminal and run the code line below.<br>
 NOTE: The line after "-n" is what the environment will be named, in the code below it is "qiime2-amplicon-2024.10" but this can be changed to anything!
-You will use this name to activate Qiime2 on your local drive, **take note of whatever you name it!**
+You will use this name to activate QIIME 2 on your local drive, **take note of whatever you name it!**
 ```
 CONDA_SUBDIR=osx-64 conda env create -n qiime2-amplicon-2024.10 --file https://data.qiime2.org/distro/amplicon/qiime2-amplicon-2024.10-py310-osx-conda.yml
 conda activate qiime2-amplicon-2024.10